-La Universal $\mathcal{F} \mathcal{F}$ Malue MEXICAN/PASTRIES This is a busy place, partly because of its great location (overlooking both the

-Alameda and Plaza de Armas), partly because of its traditional Mexican specialties, and partly because of its reasonable prices.
+La Universal Comment MEXICAN/PASTRIES This is a busy place, partly because of its great location (overlooking both the Alameda and Plaza de Armas), partly because of its traditional Mexican specialties, and partly because of its reasonable prices.
 It's open to the street and has many outdoor tables, usually filled with older men discussing the day's events or playing chess.
 These tables are perfect for watching the parade of street vendors and park life.
-The specialty is a Mexican grilled sampler plate, including carne asada, enchilada, pork cutlet, and grilled green onions, beans and tortillas, for \$10.
+The specialty is a Mexican grilled sampler plate, including carne asada, enchilada, pork cutlet, green onions, beans, and tortillas, for \$10.
 A full breakfast special (\$4) is served Monday through Friday from 9:30am to noon.
-There's also a popular happy hour on weekdays from 8pm to 10pm.
+There's also a popular happy hour on weekdays from 8 to 10pm.